Life Design Resources for Students Considering Graduate School (esp. in the Humanities)

 Imagine Ph.D.

-ImaginePhD is a free online career exploration tool developed by the Graduate Career Consortium that I routinely recommend to students in the humanities and social sciences.
+To help students in the humanities and social science imagine what they could do with a PhD, I routinely recommend ImaginePhD, a free online career exploration tool developed by the Graduate Career Consortium.
 It includes a handy Skills, Interest and Values Assessment that helps you identify broad career and functional areas that might be a good fit.
 From there you can dive into 15 different career areas – from Advocacy to Writing – and learn more about the opportunities in those fields.
 This is a great resource to help students imagine what their Life #2 might look like, should they go to graduate school and (likely) not land a tenure track faculty position.

 Considering Graduate School?
 Six Life Design Activities to Help You Decide